ponylang/pony-tutorial/content/c-ffi/calling-c.md

 ### Read Struct Values from FFI

 A common pattern in C is to pass a struct pointer to a function, and that function will fill in various values in the struct.
-To do this in Pony, you make a `struct` and then use a `MaybePointer`:
+To do this in Pony, you make a `struct` and then use a `NullablePointer`:

 ```pony
 struct Winsize